Policy Title: Special Recognition Awards

 7.1 Revision Date

-The Registrar is responsible for monitoring this policy every three years or more frequently in response to feedback from the College Community.
+The Registrar is responsible for monitoring this policy every five years or more frequently in response to feedback from the College Community.